Audio: International Album Releases - Various Artist Compilations 1962-69

 Columbia/Rewind 484439 2 (UK) - CD scan by Hans Seegers

-This CD reissue of the groundbreaking 1968 compilation album was manufactured in Austria for the UK market, and also exported to France and Holland.
+This CD release of the groundbreaking 1968 compilation album was manufactured in Austria for the UK market, and also exported to France and Holland.
 Bob's contribution is I'll Be Your Baby Tonight from John Wesley Harding.
 For the original 1968 release, see above.
 It's included here and not in the 1990s because this is an exact reissue of a 1960s album,

 Thanks to Hans Seegers for information and scans.